masonma99/CanadaPostReview_SentimentAnalysis/README.md

 The reviews data were scraped with three different methods.
 The GoogleReviews data were scraped by INSTANT DATA SCRAPER, Reddit by Reddit API and TrustPilot by Selenium WebDriver.

 ## Libraries
-Re for removing special characters in reviews
+Re for removing special characters in reviews\n nltk

-nltk

 Stopwords (nltk.corpus) for identifying stopwords